iffat-ara-nadia/e-commerce-platform/README.md

     }

-To working with **Query Strings** there is a very popular npm package
+To be working with **Query Strings** there is a very popular npm package

 - Install